jinto-josan/ROS_PROJECTS/ros1/ball_chaser_ws/src/README.md

-## **White ball chaser**
+## **White ball chaser :-)**
 ---
 ### **Summary**
-> The project is to create a differential drive bot which can identify a white ball and move towards it.
+> The project is to create a differential drive bot which can identify a white ball and move towards it.\
-> The workspace contains two packages
+> The workspace contains two packages :- \
-	1. my_robot : Contains a differential drive bot with lidar and rgb camera attached.
+	1. my_robot : Contains a differential drive bot with lidar and rgb camera attached.\
 	2. ball_chaser : Holds the scripts for chasing the white ball
 ---
 ### **Folder Contents**
 1. my_robot

 | Folder      | Contents                                                |
 | ----------- | ------------------------------------------------------- |
 |   launch    | world.launch and utility.launch(for movement testing)   |